 Heat the oil in a large soup pot or steep-sided stir-fry pan.
 Add the onion and sauté over medium heat until translucent.
 Add the garlic and continue to sauté until the onion is golden.

 Stir the diced sweet potatoes into the pot along with 1 1/2 cups of water.
 Bring to a simmer, then simmer gently, covered, until the sweet potato dice are just tender but still firm, about 10 to 15 minutes.

 Add the beans, bell pepper, tomatoes, and chili.
 Simmer gently for 15 minutes more, uncovered.
 Stir in the cilantro or parsley and season to taste with salt.
-Serve over the hot cooked rice and garnish each serving with additional fresh herb.
+Serve over the hot cooked rice if desired, and garnish each serving with additional fresh herb.